hepplerj/Dissertation/ch2.dissertation.Heppler.md

 Valley's orchards disappeared underneath suburban tracts, the bulldozer came to symbolize the progress of postwar urban transformations.
-Between 1935 and 1957, over 70,000 acres of orchards left production as suburban development accelerated.^[Roy Hitchcock, "Taking the Pulse of the Prune," California Farmer, September 14, 1957.]
-"The most common sounds heard in the Santa Clara Valley this spring is not the call of the meadowlark in the tall grass among the orchards," reported the San Francisco Chronicle, "but the roar of the bulldozer ripping up rows of fruit trees and the rhythmic sound of the pounding hammer."^["Santa Clara County -- Scene of the Big Boom," San Francisco Chronicle, May 11, 1952.]
+Between 1935 and 1957, over 70,000 acres of orchards left production as suburban development accelerated.^[Roy Hitchcock, "Taking the Pulse of the Prune," *California Farmer*, September 14, 1957.]
+"The most common sounds heard in the Santa Clara Valley this spring is not the call of the meadowlark in the tall grass among the orchards," reported the *San Francisco Chronicle*, "but the roar of the bulldozer ripping up rows of fruit trees and the rhythmic sound of the pounding hammer."^["Santa Clara County---Scene of the Big Boom," *San Francisco Chronicle*, May 11, 1952.]
 San Jose became an icon of suburban growth in the mid-1950s, an oft-cited example of how cities should engage in urban planning and aggressive development in postwar America until the 1970s, when critics leveled charges against the sprawl, environmental damage, congestion,